“You can unconsciously articulate yourself through technology and/or you can invent technology as an artist!”

 Stefanie Wuschitz: Training is really good, festivals are really good… everything is good.
-But I think we should prioritize to create an exchange.
+But I think we should prioritize on creating an exchange.
 It cannot be only white western people going to ex-colonial countries and doing their things and looking like the messiah, but rather people from other countries coming to Europe and being able to stay and work, getting enough money.
 So the perspective is not just always a perspective from the West going somewhere else, because we have so much to learn here in Europe.
 We have to be so much more humble than we are at the moment, and I think this can only happen through people who have the chance to come to Europe from other places, and do their work here and have their statements being heard.

 So you mean a mobility scheme could be inviting someone to come?

 Stefanie Wuschitz: Yes.
 And really embrace what they have to say.
 Because the other stories I mentioned, in New York and Syria and Indonesia, it was only one way you know.
 It’s really hard for Indonesian artists to come here or for Syrian artists to come here, i mean, now.
-All my friends from Syria they are refugees, which is horrible, that was not the way I was planning the exchange.
+All my friends from Syria are refugees, which is horrible, that was not the way I was planning the exchange.
 Even artists from New York, they cannot stay to live here, they have to leave again.
 It has to be a real exchange.

 What is mobility in times of world pandemics?
 Should we still invest on that?
 And, considering our travel restrictions, how can we continue to grow and reinforce networks, if we cannot meet one another?
 And why is that important (or not)?

 Stefanie Wuschitz: It’s a tough question.
 It’s about which server do we use, which software do we use if we want to connect, because I don’t want to risk anyone’s safety through the tools I use and I don’t want my data be collected.
 If we go all digital in our encounters, it can be expensive, it’s not like it is free, we have to be really careful about infrastructures, we definitely need to have independent infrastructures.
 Otherwise it’s not helping at all (laughs).
 I see now in Austria that all the independent servers have to close down, because it’s not profitable of course.
 Since they are independent and small, some loose important support, because now the government says “why do you facilitate a small server when users can have a cheap server from the US”?
-Or from somewhere else, like China… I think to make exchanges possible is to make possible infrastructures that are independent, where people can really have a true safe space online.
-I know today it sounds like a total oxymoron, but my real concern is having a safer space in real space but also online, where people can really express themselves without having to fear any consequences.
+Or from somewhere else, like China… I think in order to make exchanges possible there have to be infrastructures that are independent, where people can really have a true safe space online.
+I know today it sounds like a total oxymoron, but my real concern is having a safe space in real space but also online, where people can really express themselves without having to fear any consequences.

-And of course, otherwise if the pandemic doesn’t restrict our travels, I’m all for traveling, even if for me it has to be a real encounter, a life changing experience.
+And of course, otherwise if the pandemic doesn’t restrict our travels, I’m all for traveling, even if it has to be a real encounter, a life changing experience.
 The art economy is pushing people to do crazy things, like I had a friend who went every week from New York to Bergen only to give a lecture, because that’s what looks good on a CV, you know, it’s completely insane (laughs).
-But that’s because to stay involved you have to invest a lot,… time wise, money wise and climate footprint wise too (laughs).
+But that’s because in order to stay involved you have to invest a lot,… time wise, money wise and climate footprint wise too (laughs).
 We should think about how to make it possible for more people to be part of the debate, without having to invest so many resources.

 More on Stefanie Wuschitz.